govwiki/SingleAuditRepo/README.md

 Don't forget to fill FAC_parms.txt file with correct values

 Note.
-You can use combination of get_FAC_downloadpart.py and commented out download() function (at the end) in get_FAC.py
+You can use combination of get_FAC_downloadpart.py and get_FAC.py with todownload value 0 in FAC_parms.txt
-or only get_FAC.py <-- recommended
+in which case get_FAC.py will process zip files stored in dir_downloads
-with download() function uncommented.
+or only get_FAC.py with todownload value 1 in FAC_parms.txt

 If some of the pdf file(s) are not renamed, you can use get_FAC_rename_upload_part.py
 placing previously in dir_pdfs unrenamed files, also previously preparing FileNameCrossReferenceList.xlsx